Yarra Valley Water

 Monitoring per and polyfluoroalkyl substances (PFAS)

-Melbourne Water proactively tests for PFAS in our drinking water supply, as our wholesale water supplier.
+We proactively test for PFAS at sample sites in our drinking water supply network and Melbourne Water tests the reservoirs and catchments, as our wholesale water supplier.
 This ensures you receive high quality, safe and secure drinking water throughout our service area.

-Independent laboratory testing ensures water samples meet the Australian Drinking Water Guidelines standards, and we comply with the Victorian Safe Drinking Water Act 2003.
+Water samples are tested by an independent laboratory to ensure they meet the Australian Drinking Water Guidelines standards, and we comply with the Victorian Safe Drinking Water Act 2003

 Current Australian Drinking Water Guidelines health-based guideline values are:

-- Less than 0.56 micrograms per litre for PFOA (Perfluorooctanoic acid)
+• Less than 200 nanograms per litre for PFOA (Perfluorooctanoic acid)

-- Less than 0.07 micrograms per litre for the sum of PFOS (Perfluorooctanesulfonic acid) and PFHxS (Perfluorohexanesulfonic acid) combined.
+• Less than 8 nanograms per litre for PFOS (Perfluorooctanesulfonic acid)

-You can find out more about PFAS testing and results on Melbourne Water's website.
+You can find out more about PFAS testing in reservoirs and catchments and test results on Melbourne Water's website

 What are PFAS?